-Files relating to the administration of a limited or one-time action of the agency, parish or school.
-File may include: correspondence, reports, data, etc. gathered to document aspects of the project.
+Files relating to the administration of a limited or one-time action of the agency, parish, or school.
+File may include: correspondence, reports, data, etc., gathered to documents aspects of the project.

 Generic retention schedule for business records in the Archdiocese of Chicago.

 Retain for three years then dispose.
 805 ILCS 410/1-6.
 (Uniform Preservation of Private Business Records Act).
 Archival review for possible historical material.

-Real Estate Files 2012/11/18
+Real Estate Files

-Deeds, titles, surveys, correspondence, etc. relating to the ownership, purchase or sale of real property.
+Deeds, titles, surveys, correspondence, etc. relating to the ownership, purchase, or sale of real property.

-Note to parishes: The copy of record is maintained by the Office of Real Estate.
+Note to parishes - The copy of record is maintained by the Office of Real Estate.
 Any records not duplicated at the Pastoral Center should be sent to the Office of Real Estate for review and inclusion.

 Retain permanently.
-Transfer to Archives and Records upon disposal of property.
+Transfer to Archives upon disposal of property.